worldbank/repkit/src/vignettes/ado-management-with-repado.md

 4. The exact same computation environment

-Sharing the same project data and code is straightforward and s typically done by publishing the data and code to an archive.
+Sharing the same project data and code is straightforward and is typically done by publishing the data and code to an archive.
 Using the same computation environment is more complicated and often involves using software like Docker.
 However, this article will focus on how to